tidwall/btree/PATH_HINT.md

 I’ve found using path hints can lead to a little performance increase of 150% - 300%.
 This is because in real-world cases the items that I’m working with are usually nearby each other in the tree.

 Take for example inserting a group of timeseries points.
 They may often be received as chucks of near-contiguous items.
-Or, I'm are sequentially inserting an ordered group of rows somewhere in the middle of a table.
+Or, I'm sequentially inserting an ordered group of rows somewhere in the middle of a table.
-Or, I'm have a Redis-style key/value store, where the keys look have the common structure “user:98512:name”, “user:98512:email”, and I want to update a bunch of values for specified user.
+Or, I have a Redis-style key/value store, where the keys look have the common structure “user:98512:name”, “user:98512:email”, and I want to update a bunch of values for specified user.
 Using a path hint may help to avoid the unnecessary binary searching in each of these examples.

 While I may see a 3x boost in when the path hint is right on, I'll only see around 5% decrease when the path hint is totally wrong.